Polyconseil/systematic/README.md

   ; Project type, can be application, component or library.
 An app will need an HTML entry point type = library
   ; Optional, default: vanilla
-  ; Build profile, can be angular, vue... profile = vanilla
+  ; Build profile, can be vue, react, ... profile = vanilla
   ; Optional, default: dist
   ; The relative path for the build output, defaults to dist